In a confusing marketplace, who do buyers turn to in order to create better digital experiences?

 Kentico CEO Dominik Pinter on stage during Kentico Partner Connection 2024

 It seems strong market forces are pulling in different directions at the moment: AI and the continued expansion of the MarTech universe on the one side, while customers seek tool consolidation in a never-ending quest to do more with less.
-As an answer to this, Kentico is making two big bets:
+As an answer to this, Kentico is making three big bets:

 Let’s examine what happened in Miami at Kentico Connection 2024 – and we’ll start at the beginning.